liyiying/py-faster-rcnn/README.md

 Please see the official [README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more details.

 Faster R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1506.01497) and was subsequently published in NIPS 2015.

-### License

-Faster R-CNN is released under the MIT License (refer to the LICENSE file for details).

 ### Citing Faster R-CNN